z-george-ma/dispatcher/README.md

 - Guarantee the order of delivery
 - Pull messages rather than push
-- Get messages as fast as possible from the source
+- The consumer needs to control the rate of reading messages

 -----
 ### Scalability